Szeretni/ttks0500-protocol-programming/assignments/06/spec.md

 ## Responses

-The server responds to the users requests with response messages.
+The server responds to the users' requests with response messages.

 ### OK 1

-Succesfully added a new item to todo file.
+Successfully added a new item to todo file.

 ### OK 2

-Succesfully removed a done task from the todo file.
+Successfully removed a done task from the todo file.

 ### ERROR 1